ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 To support this process, a token is sent by endpoints.
 The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers can specify the stateless_reset_token transport parameter during the handshake (clients cannot because their transport parameters don't have confidentiality protection).
+Tokens sent via NEW_CONNECTION_ID frames are invalidated when their associated connection ID is retired via a CONNECTION_ID_FINISHED frame ({{frame-connection-id-finished}}).
 This value is protected by encryption, so only client and server know this value.

 An endpoint that receives packets that it cannot process sends a packet in the following layout: